 - Give parents a break.
 Many parents would like to have more kids but don’t, because it’s too expensive to raise them.
 America is the only rich nation that does not give mothers and fathers paid time off from work.
 European countries either subsidize the cost of child care or give parents income-dependent subsidies to pay for it.

 - Make housing more affordable.
 In Europe, rent caps and social housing for the poor often leave middle incomes at the mercy of the property market.
-In America, wealthy neighborhoods with good schools vote against high-rise, in effect locking out aspirational lower-income workers.
+In America, wealthy neighborhoods with good schools vote against high-rise, in effect locking out aspirational lower-income parents.
 Renters can be evicted as soon as they miss one payment.
 On both sides of the Atlantic, regulations should be lifted in one area, to make it easier to build, and strengthened in another, to help middle- and low-income families pay the rent.
-Joe Biden’s plan to lift the budget cap on housing vouchers is a good start.
+Joe Biden’s plan to lift the budget cap on housing vouchers is a good place to start.

 - Decouple health care from work.
-The original sin of the American health-care system is that it ties insurance to jobs, which gives employers too much power, discourages workers from changing jobs and distorts the incentives in the insurance market.
+The original sin of the American health care system is that it ties insurance to jobs, which gives employers too much power, discourages workers from changing jobs and distorts the incentives in the insurance market.
 Insurance companies aren’t bidding for the business of 300+ million consumers.
 They are bidding for the business of a few big companies.
-Single-payer health systems, like Britain’s and Canada’s, lack competition altogether and with it respect for the individual patient.
-The better system is Obamacare-for-all, modeled on the Dutch approach: regulated and mandatory private insurance, paid from a combination of insurance premiums and payroll taxes, with subsidies for low incomes, maximum prices for deductibles, co-payments and drugs, and independent doctors and hospitals owned by non-profit-making institutions, such as city and state governments and health-care cooperatives.
+Single-payer systems, like Britain’s and Canada’s, lack competition altogether and with it respect for the individual patient.
+The better system is Obamacare-for-all, modeled on the Dutch approach: regulated and mandatory private insurance, paid from a combination of insurance premiums and payroll taxes, with subsidies for low incomes, maximum prices for deductibles, co-payments and drugs, and independent doctors and hospitals owned by non-profitmaking institutions, such as city and state governments and health-insurance cooperatives.